 Consumer Foodservice in Middle East and Africa

-In 2022, consumer foodservice in Middle East and Africa was continuing to recover from the major dip in sales seen in 2020 when COVID-19 first hit the region.
-However, as one of the most badly hit industries by the restrictions in place during the pandemic, there is a lot of ground to recover.
-This is being made more difficult by high inflation rates, which are forcing industry players to push through price rises at the same time as negatively impacting consumers’ purchasing power.
+At the end of the review period, consumer foodservice in Middle East and Africa was continuing to recover from the major dip in sales seen in 2020, when COVID-19 first hit the region.
+This was being made more difficult by high inflation, which has been forcing industry players to push through price rises as well as negatively impacting consumers’ purchasing power in some countries.
+Saudi Arabia, with its Vision 2030 initiative, is helping to drive the overall regional performance.

 USD 1,325